About LETCSA

 How do I know if this training will count toward my IIT qualified lead investigator application?

-The availability of WSCJTC-sponsored training on the topics required for IIT qualified lead investigator applications is limited.
+The availability of WSCJTC-sponsored training on the topics required for IIT-qualified lead investigator applications is limited.
 Please ensure that the vendor course is hosted by a reputable organization and the length of the training meets the minimum requirements.
 For basic homicide, the course should be 40 hours.
-For the interview and interrogation, the course should be 16 hours.
+The interview and interrogation course should be 16 hours.
 There is no alternative training allowed for the Patrol Tactics In-Service course.
-For questions regarding accepted courses, please contact letcsa@cjtc.wa.gov with your inquiry.
-We may request additional information about the vendor course such as a course outline.
+For questions regarding accepted courses, please contact cjtcletcsa@cjtc.wa.gov with your inquiry.
+We may request additional information about the vendor course, such as a course outline.

 Where do I find IIT rosters on the WSCJTC website?